Gastroenterology/Hepatology Treatments at the Center for Diseases of the Liver and Pancreas, Denver

 Endoscopic Ultrasound or EUS

 EUS uses both endoscopy and ultrasound to obtain images and information about the liver and pancreas; both the endoscope and ultrasound (one tool) are inserted into the patients mouth for diagnosis.
 EUS allows the gastroenterologist to examine the lining and the walls of your upper and lower gastrointestinal tract, and is used to study internal organs that lie next to the gastrointestinal tract such as the gall bladder and pancreas.
 EUS is also used to evaluate an abnormality such as a growth that was detected at a prior endoscopy or by X-ray.
 This procedure provides a detailed picture of the growth, which can help determine its nature and decide upon the best treatment, especially when other tests are inconclusive.
 EUS helps determine the extent of certain cancers by allowing the physician to accurately assess the cancer's depth and whether it has spread to adjacent lymph glands or nearby vital structures such as major blood vessels.
-In some patients, EUS can be used to obtain tissue samples (through Ultrasound-Guided Fine-Needle Aspiration (below)) to help the physician determine the proper treatment.
+In some patients, EUS can be used to obtain tissue samples (through Ultrasound-Guided Fine-Needle Aspiration, described below) to help the physician determine the proper treatment.

 Ultrasound-Guided Fine-Needle Aspiration